CityOfZion/neon-wallet/README.md

 ### What does it currently do

 * Create a wallet
+* Encrypt a Private Key
-* Login via WIF (Private Key), Encrypted Private Key (NEP2), Ledger, or a stored wallet account
+* Login with Ledger, Private Key, Encrypted Private Key or a stored account.
 * Import/Export wallet accounts (NEP6 Standard)
 * View balance
 * View prices for GAS and NEO in multiple currencies